-In our effort to create unique communities, we are establishing sacred places around the world to help people connect with nature through volunteering.
+Our effort is to create unique communities and more of eco yoga villages.
+We are establishing sacred places around the world to help people connect with nature through volunteering.
 Experiencing a truly natural lifestyle teaches us about ecology, sustainability and the benefits of communal living.
-In addition to caring for our outer environment, we also offer many opportunities for volunteers to cultivate inner consciousness through different spiritual practices of the Inbound School of Yoga.
+In addition to caring for our outer environment, we also offer many opportunities for volunteers to cultivate inner consciousness.
+Experience it through different spiritual practices of the Inbound School of Yoga.

-Volunteering in Peru – Eco Truly Park
+Eco Yoga Villages in Peru – Eco Truly Park

 Some of the volunteer programs available include organic farming, vegetarian cooking and baking, as well as general maintenance of the park.
-The Eco Truly Park is the foremost ecological educational center in Peru, and it has inspired similar successful projects in neighboring countries such as Chile, Ecuador, Colombia and Bolivia.
+The Eco Truly Park is the foremost ecological educational center in Peru.
+It has inspired similar successful projects in neighboring countries such as Chile, Ecuador, Colombia and Bolivia.

 Contact Eco Yoga Truly Park for information about volunteering here.

-Volunteering in Ecuador – Vrindavan Ecological Gardens
+Eco Yoga Villages in Ecuador – Vrindavan Ecological Gardens

 There is no other place in Ecuador where you can eat great vegetarian food, play with a monkey, admire orchids, plant herbs and sweat out toxins in a temascal.
 Some of the activities that await you at Vrindavan Ecological Gardens include yoga retreats, mystical and ecological tours, natural medicine, meditation, Vedic philosophy, organic agriculture, permaculture and vegetarian cooking.

 For more information on volunteering in Vrindavan Ecological Gardens please visit their website.

 Eco Yoga Villages in Colombia – Varsana Ecological Gardens